andreas-wilm/microsoft-roadshow-hongkong-09-2019/workshop.md

 ![The connect button for a VM](img/dsvm-connect.png)

 To connect to your DSVM, let's start a terminal and run ssh.
-You can run any terminal or ssh client you like (Terminal.App for Mac OS, WSL for Windows or a dedicated SSH app like [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
+You can run any terminal or ssh client you like (Terminal App for Mac OS, [Windows subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) or a dedicated SSH app like [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
 The simplest is to use the Cloud Shell, which is integrated into the Azure portal at the top right.

 ![Cloud Shell icon](img/portal-launch-icon.png)